Clan MacNeil: MacNeils of Barra

+Despite the long-held belief that the McNeil (MacNeil, McNeill, MacNeill) clan are descended from an Irish king or prince, DNA tests have shown that they are descended from Vikings and have no Irish blood at all.

 Traditional origin

-The MacNeils of Barra claim descent from a prince of the Uí Néill dynasty, Ánrothán Ua Néill, son of Áed, son of Flaithbertach Ua Néill, King of Ailech and Cenél nEógain, who died in 1036.
+The MacNeils of Barra claimed descent from a prince of the Uí Néill dynasty, Ánrothán Ua Néill, son of Áed, son of Flaithbertach Ua Néill, King of Ailech and Cenél nEógain, who died in 1036.
 Anrothan emigrated to Scotland in the 11th century.
-Through him the MacNeils of Barra also naturally claim descent from the legendary Niall of the Nine Hostages.
+Through him the MacNeils of Barra claimed descent from the legendary Niall of the Nine Hostages.
 Anrothan is claimed as ancestor of several clans in the Argyll vicinity: Clan Lamont, Clan Maclachlan, Clan MacEwen of Otter, and also the Irish Sweeneys (MacSween).
-If the MacNeils are indeed connected to Anrothan, then they appear to have been a junior branch of the family and were certainly overshadowed in the 13th century by the MacSweens, Lamonts and descendants of Gilchrist.
+If MacNeils are indeed connected to Anrothan, then they appear to have been a junior branch of the family and were certainly overshadowed in the 13th century by the MacSweens, Lamonts and descendants of Gilchrist.

-An opposing theory, proposed by Nicholas Maclean Bristol, is that there is reason to believe that they descend from Neill Maclean who appears on Exchequer Rolls at a time when Tarbert Castle was being rebuilt by Robert the Bruce.
-In 1252 Neil Macneil, fifth of Barra was described as a prince at a Council of the Lord of the Isles.
-His son was Neil Og Macneil who is believed to have fought for Robert the Bruce at the Battle of Bannockburn in 1314.
+An opposing theory, proposed by Nicholas Maclean Bristol, is that they may descend from Neill Maclean who appears on exchequer rolls at a time when Tarbert Castle was being rebuilt by Robert the Bruce.
+In 1252 Neil Macneil, fifth of Barra, was described as a prince at a council of the Lord of the Isles.
+His son was Neil Og Macneil, who is believed to have fought for Robert the Bruce at the Battle of Bannockburn in 1314.
 An alternate hypothesis is a descent from a Bute family in service to the Clan MacRuari and granted Barra by them after the conquest of Bute by Scotland.